rishsharma1/Kart-Racing-Game/README.md

-# Kart-Racing-Game
+# Kart Racing Game

-A 2d mario style kart racing game in Java
+A 2d mario style kart racing game in Java, using the slick library.